Mrs Heather Allen: CWA of WA State President, second year

 Joined Yuna Branch of CWA in 1977 and remained a member until December 2013 and during this period held most Branch positions.
 In early 2014, helped form the Champion Bay Branch and was elected the Inaugural President.
 Held this position until February 2016.
 At Divisional Level has held the positions of Secretary (2.5 years), Vice-President (2 years), and President (3 years).
 Has served on the Finance Group and in 2009 took on the role of State Finance Officer followed by State Treasurer in 2010 and 2011.
 Also served on the Denison/Dongara Holiday Home Committee and Bluff Point Lodge Committee.
 Recently completed a course in Interpreting Financial Statements by e-Learning with the Australian Institute of Company Directors (AICD) and also won a scholarship to attend The Role of the Not for Profit Chairman also conducted by the AICD.
 Holds a Certificate in Rural Office Practice and is proficient in many office software programs and social media technologies.
 Co-designs and runs Treasurer and Auditing Workshops for the Association.
 Born and bred in the Goldfields.
 Prior to working on the family farm, held various positions with mining, legal and accounting firms.
-Has traveled most of WA.
+Has travelled most of WA.
 Heather’s husband and three adult children are happy to support her in the role of State President, and all that this entails.
-The Association has been a huge part of Heather’s life whilst living “on the land”, and she plans to give back through her new position as State President.
+The Association has been a huge part of Heather’s life whilst living “on the land”, and she will continue to give back through her position as State President.

 Joined Leschenault/South Bunbury Branch in 2007.
 Has served three year terms as Branch Secretary and President, two years as Branch Treasurer, and is current Branch President and Emergency Services Contact and Coordinator.
 Brings broad experience in business finances to the position of State Treasurer.
 Having studied Accountancy, was employed as bookkeeper and pay clerk for five years.
 Worked as a partner in the family business for over 20 years, managing all financial matters.
 Since retirement from this business, has continued to have part-time bookkeeper employment and hands-on Company Director experience in investment and superannuation.
 At State level in CWA, she has served three years on State Management Committee and the Finance Group (2011-2014), and on the Property Management Group (2012-13).
 In 2014 she commenced service as a Branch Auditor after completing Auditor training.
 Has undertaken governance training, completing the Not For Profit Board Course conducted by the Australian Institute of Company Directors.
 Pam has completed 1 year as State Treasurer, serving on the Sir James Education and Welfare Fund Committee and as Chairman of the State Finance Group.